deviserops/notify/README.md

 # Notify #

 Introducing a lightweight and versatile JavaScript library that seamlessly integrates informative popup messages into your web applications.
-Built with efficiency and flexibility in mind
+Built with efficiency and flexibility in mind.

 ### How do I get set up?  ###